Menière’s Disease assessment

 A normal ear vs a Meniere’s disease ear

-From the 1st of May 2024, we offer a specialised test battery in addition to our standard assessment if Menière’s disease is suspected.
+We offer a specialised test battery in addition to our standard assessment if Menière’s disease is suspected.
 This includes:

 • caloric testing to assess for hypofunction in the symptomatic ear